decentraland/catalyst-owner/docs/glossary.md

 ### Content SNAPSHOT

-A set of all the  Active Entities of the specified type.
-This Content SNAPSHOTS are used to synchronize content between Catalyst nodes.
+A set of all the Active Entities of a specific type in a [content server](#content-server).
+This content snapshots are used to synchronize content between Catalyst nodes.

 ### Realm